 Philosophy’s formal object: creaturely being, freedom and desire. — Dr. Philip Gonzales, philosopher

 Conflict is the disturbance of peace.
 Either from inside or out.
-The real harm comes from our not restoring the peace. — LifeGuru
+The real harm comes from our not restoring the peace immediately. — LifeGuru

 Just make sure you keep seeing the collateral beauty of Death, Time & Love. — anon.